NSLS-II/scientific-python-cookiecutter/docs/source/publishing-releases.rst

 * Upload it to `PyPI <https://pypi.org/>`_ (Python Package Index) so that users can download and install it using pip.

+We strongly encourage you to share your code GitHub from the start, which is why we covered it in :doc:`preliminaries`.
+People often overestimate the risks and underestimate the benefits of making their research code public, and the idea of waiting to make it public "until it's cleaned up" is a punchline, an exercise in infinite regress.
+But *releases* are little different: you should wait to publish a release until your package is usable and tested.

 #.
 Choose a version number.
 The convention following by most scientific Python
    packages is ``vMAJOR.MINOR.MICRO``, as in ``v1.3.0``.
 A good number to start with is ``v0.1.0``.